rdjong80/scala/README.md

-## Install mining on ubuntu server
+## Install mining on a Linux server

 First things first, as a prerequisite you should have installed a linux distribution ( eg. Ubuntu , Debian ) , whether this is on your own hardware or a VPS doesn't matter.
 Instructions on how to install / deploy Linux as a VPS should be provided by the VPS supplier